Free Money for College – Grants and Scholarships

 Need-Based Aid

-The government has set formulas to determine how much a family can “afford” to pay, their Expected Family Contribution or EFC.
-I put “afford” in quotes because when you see that number you may laugh at the thought that this large figure is what you are supposed to be able to afford from your income and assets!
-For families with a low EFC, the student may be eligible for need-based aid.
-The EFC is determined by filling out the Free Application for Federal Student Aid (FAFSA).You can get an estimate of your EFC with this calculator.
+The government has set formulas to determine how much a family can “afford” to pay their Expected Family Contribution or EFC.
+I put “afford” in quotes because when you see that number, you may laugh at the thought that this large figure is what you should be able to afford from your income and assets!
+The student may be eligible for need-based aid for families with a low EFC.
+The EFC is determined by filling out the Free Application for Federal Student Aid (FAFSA).
+You can get an estimate of your EFC with this calculator.

 Need-based aid is awarded in two ways:

-- Gift Aid – does not need to be paid back so is a form of “free money”
+- Gift Aid – Does not need to be paid back, so is a form of “free money”

 - Self Help – Either a loan that you must repay in the future or a “work-study”